DanielArzani/DanielArzani/README.md

 Learning Shopify

+Gaining experience with clients on upwork

 A personal project for my own use (but I'll still put it up on github and host a live version for anyone else to use too)

+I've also been thinking of doing some volunteer coding work

 ## Connect with me: